Vasily Smyslov: Post-war tournament record

 Smyslov maintained an active tournament schedule throughout the 1950s, 1960s and 1970s, registering many top three finishes in some of the most prestigious tournaments of the period.

 In 1950, he was second behind Kotov at Venice and in 1951, won the Chigorin Memorial, held in Leningrad.
 He shared third place with Botvinnik at Budapest (Maróczy Memorial) in 1952, behind Keres and Geller.
 In 1953, he won a training tournament in Gagra and finished third at Bucharest, behind Tolush and Petrosian.
 At the 1954–55 edition of the Hastings Congress, he shared first place with Keres.
 At Zagreb 1955, he was sole winner, two clear points ahead of the field.
 He continued his winning streak at Moscow's Alekhine Memorial in 1956, a victory shared with his constant rival, Botvinnik.
 During this period, there were several triumphs in his city of birth, when he shared first place with Bronstein and Spassky at the inaugural edition of the Moscow Central Chess Club international tournament series (sometimes also referred as an Alekhine Memorial) in 1959, was a joint winner in both 1960 (with Kholmov) and 1961 (with Vasiukov), and won outright in 1963.

 His good form continued throughout the 1960s.
 There were shares of second place at Dortmund 1961 (behind Taimanov) and at Mar del Plata 1962 (behind Polugaevsky).
 He traveled again to Hastings at the end of 1962, and scored third place behind Gligoric and Kotov.
 In 1963, he was second at Sochi (Chigorin Memorial) behind Polugaevsky.
 His visit to Havana's Capablanca Memorial in 1964 resulted in a share of first with the East German, Uhlmann.
 He took outright first at the same tournament the following year.
-In 1966, there were victories at Mar del Plata and at the Rubinstein Memorial in Polanica Zdroj.
+In 1966, there were victories at Mar del Plata and at the Rubinstein Memorial in Polanica-Zdrój.
 In 1967, he was second (behind Fischer) at Monte Carlo, won at Moscow, and finished second (behind Stein) at the city's Alekhine Memorial tournament.
 He placed third the same year at the Capablanca Memorial in Havana (behind Larsen and Taimanov) and finished third again at Palma de Mallorca 1967 and Monte Carlo 1968, the latter two events both being headed by Larsen and Botvinnik.
-This was also the year he repeated his previous success at Polanica Zdroj, finishing first outright.
+This was also the year he repeated his previous success at Polanica-Zdrój, finishing first outright.
 His next trip to Hastings also ended in triumph, as he took clear first at the 1968–69 edition.
 The 1960s drew to a close with victory at Monte Carlo 1969 (shared with Portisch) and a share of third place at Skopje 1969 (with Uhlmann and Kholmov, behind Hort and Matulović).